 Data Protection Law allows us to make contact to staff members of limited companies, public limited companies, incorporated partnerships, trusts and foundations, local authority and government institutions via business email addresses (corporate subscribers) and other forms of electronic communication.
 Under UK GDPR, DCD can contact individuals via their corporate email address and we do not need to have their consent or have had any previous dealings with them providing the processing is on a legitimate interest basis, Legitimate Interest being one of the six lawful bases for processing under UK GDPR, providing there is no disproportionate impact on the rights, freedoms and interests of the data subject concerned.
 By relying on Legitimate Interest rather than consent to process data, DCD understands we must take on extra responsibility for considering and protecting people’s rights and interests and we guarantee that we will do this.
 We offer every opportunity for a data subject to ‘Opt Out’ of communications with DCD by using the unsubscribe link at the bottom of all marketing and product emails and by emailing firstname.lastname@example.org The Telephone Preference Service (TPS) and the Mailing Preference Service (MPS) offer consumers important statutory and non-statutory protection against unsolicited marketing contact.
 If you are registered on either service, DCD will assume that your subsequent submission of personal data via a DCD website or data capture form indicates, for the time being, your consent to receive marketing by us.
 We stress: You may opt-out at ANY time by contacting us at email@example.com

 DCD may share your data with other companies in the DCD Group of Companies, including our holding company and its subsidiaries.
 We may disclose your personal data where DCD believes it is compelled to do so by law; for the prevention or detection of crime, the capture or prosecution of offenders; and the assessment or collection of tax or duty.
 We do not require any further consent from you to share your data in such circumstances and DCD will comply as required with any legally binding request that is made of it.
 In the event we propose to sell or buy any business assets or any part of our group of companies, we may disclose your personal data to the prospective seller or buyer of such business or assets if relevant, but on a strictly confidential basis.
 We only ever disclose or share data within the bounds of the law.
-As part of our terms and conditions, DCD informs attendees to our events, webinars and whitepaper downloads that we will pass personal data to the stated sponsoring third parties.
-For events this is stated at registration with access to the sponsor list.
+As part of our terms and conditions, DCD informs attendees to our events, broadcasts, webinars, whitepaper and digital downloads that we will pass personal data to the stated sponsoring third parties to use for their internal marketing communications, and to speakers who are asked questions during our digital broadcasts.
+You can view the list of our sponsoring third parties at https://www.datacenterdynamics.com/en/dcd-partners.
 All data are date and time stamped, and should an individual decide not to share data they can email our Data team using firstname.lastname@example.org with their request.
 DCD will only share data with the Sponsors shown in the list at the time of registration for Events and Webinars.
 DCD does not share or sell data outside of this condition.
 Please note that some of our partners may be located outside the European Economic Area (EEA).
 Countries outside the EEA may not be required to protect personal information as stringently as countries inside the area.
 We may compile and share statistics about the use of our websites including data on traffic, usage patterns, user numbers, sales and other information.
 All such data will be anonymised and will not include any personally identifying information.